sebasjm/hagrid-keyserver/README.md

 Usage
 -----

+While Garbage Piles URL scheme is meant to be machine readable, it's not a REST API.
 The following URLs are handled.

 - `POST /keys` uploads a new key.